-- 1. If the allegations appear to fall within the scope of the SCOL Honor Code, the Board shall retain jurisdiction over the matter. - 2.
-If the allegations do not appear to fall within the scope of the SCOL Honor Code, the Board will dismiss the matter.
+- 1. If any of the allegations appear to fall within the scope of the SCOL Honor Code, the Board shall retain jurisdiction over those allegations.. - 2.
+If none of the allegations appear to fall within the scope of the SCOL Honor Code and paragraphs 3 and 4 do not apply, the Board will dismiss the matter.
 In such a circumstance, no report will be made to the student alleged to have violated the SCOL Honor Code, and no notation will be made in the student's permanent academic record. - 3.
-If the allegations do not appear to fall within the scope of the SCOL Honor Code but do appear to fall within the scope of the DU Honor Code, the Board will promptly refer the matter to the University's Office of Student Rights and Responsibilities and the Board will not take further action with regard to those allegations unless the Office refers the matter back to the Faculty Honor Board. - 4.
-If the allegations appear to fall within the scope of the Office of Equal Opportunity & Title IX, the Board will promptly refer the matter to the

-Office and the Board will not take further action with regard to those allegations unless the Office refers the matter back to the Faculty Honor Board.
+If any of the allegations do not appear to fall within the scope of the SCOL Honor Code but do appear to fall within the scope of the DU Honor Code, the Board will promptly refer those allegations to the University's Office of Student Rights and Responsibilities and the Board will not take further action with regard to those allegations unless the Office refers the matter back to the Faculty Honor Board. - 4.
+If any of the allegations appear to fall within the scope of the Office of Equal Opportunity & Title IX, the Board will promptly refer those allegations to the Office and the Board will not take further action with regard to those allegations unless the Office refers the matter back to the Faculty Honor Board.